gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 </details>

-Here, the subject is `mama`, a parent or ancestor.
-Since the subject isn't `mi` or `sina`, `li` is present and starts the predicate.
-Then the predicate is `musi`, fun and entertainment.
+Here, the subject is [mama]{.tokipona}, a parent or ancestor.
+Since the subject isn't [mi]{.tokipona} or [sina]{.tokipona}, [li]{.tokipona} is present and starts the predicate.
+Then the predicate is [musi]{.tokipona}, fun and entertainment.
-`musi` could be either a description or action here, and these cannot be told apart without more context.
+[musi]{.tokipona} could be either a description or action here, and these cannot be told apart without more context.
 Check under the spoiler for possible interpretations!

 #### Multiple li

-To say a subject does more than one thing, you say `li` again, making another predicate.
-Saying `li` multiple times is like saying "and" in English!
+To say a subject does more than one thing, you say [li]{.tokipona} again, making another predicate.
+Saying [li]{.tokipona} multiple times is like saying "and" in English!
 Here's another example:

 <details> <summary> [kulupu li suli li pona]{.tokipona} </summary>